mrocklin/mrocklin.github.io/pub/mx/mx.rst

 Non-Confluence
 --------------

 There are multiple equally valid programs to compute a single matrix expression.
-For example when computing :math:`X\cdot Y\cdot Z` we can order the multiplies in two ways :math:`(X\cdot Y)\cdot Z` or :math:`X\cdot (Y\cdot Z)`.
+For example when computing :math:`X\cdot Y\cdot Z` we can order the multiplies in two ways :math:`(X\cdot Y)\cdot Z` or :math:`X\cdot (Y\cdot Z)` .
 Alternatively when implementing a backsolve we must first factor the matrix.
 We may choose to peform a QR decompision or a LU decomposition with equal validity.
-In different contexts, either depending on the inputs or on the hardware one choice may be prefered.
+In different contexts, either depending on the inputs or on the hardware, one set of choices may yield preferred results.

 We can step through all possibilities by implementing branching rules.
 If we have a cost model we can select the optimal program.

-We may also perform a guided search through this space with dynamic programming.
+If the number of branchings is large search through this space may be a substantial computation.
+We implement techniques to perform a guided search through this space.

 Code Generation
 ---------------